PawDevUK/Portfolio-react/README.md

 ### To Do
 * add github theme to button
 * add stack icons to project cards
+* add heart/like to project card (implement db to store global counter for all hearts/likes)
 * <s>move text and pros out  of React.jsx component to store and export it back, then map it out.</s>
 * <s>reduce text line height in "Why React" component</s>
 * <s>reduce "Tick" svg in "Why React"</s>